-The Luce Project on Religion and Its Publics is a multi-year initiative dedicated to bridging the gap between the academic study of religion and public conversations about religion.
+The Project on Religion and Its Publics is a multi-year initiative dedicated to bridging the gap between the academic study of religion and public conversations about religion.
 It brings together scholars from across the United States and multiple disciplines in order to nurture scholarship and shape discussions of broad relevance to the world.
-We are based at the Virginia Center for the Study of Religion at the University of Virginia.
+We are based at the Virginia Center for the Study of Religion at the University of Virginia and sponsored by the Henry Luce Foundation.
 More…

 Who We Are

 Paul Dafydd Jones is a British theologian whose teaching and research focus on Protestant theology in the modern West.
 Jones joined the Department of Religious Studies at the University of Virginia in the autumn of 2006.
 He holds an M.A. in theology from Oxford University, an M.Div from Harvard Divinity School, and an A.M. and Ph.D. from Harvard University.
 His first book was a study of Karl Barth’s Christology, The Humanity of Christ: Christology in Karl Barth’s Church Dogmatics.
 Currently he is working on two book-length projects.
 The first is an examination of Protestant views of the atonement; the second is a constructive theological exploration of patience.

 Co-Director Charles Mathewes